Eruca sativa: Cultivation

-Grown as an edible and popular herb in Italy since Roman times, rocket was mentioned by various ancient Roman authors as an aphrodisiac, for example in a poem long ascribed to the first-century poet Virgil, Moretum, which contains the line: "et Venerem revocans eruca morantem" ("and the rocket, which revives drowsy Venus [sexual desire]"), and in the Ars Amatoria of Ovid.
-Some writers assert that for this reason, during the Middle Ages, growing rocket was forbidden in monasteries.
-Nonetheless, the plant was listed in a decree by Charlemagne as among the 63 pot herbs suitable for growing in gardens.
-Gillian Riley, author of the Oxford Companion to Italian Food, states that because of its reputation as a sexual stimulant, it was "prudently mixed with lettuce, which was the opposite" (i.e., calming or even soporific).
-Riley continues, "nowadays rocket is enjoyed innocently in mixed salads, to which it adds a pleasing pungency", although Norman Douglas insisted, "Salad rocket is certainly a stimulant".

 The plant was traditionally collected in the wild or grown in home gardens along with herbs, such as parsley and basil.
-Rocket now is grown commercially in many places and is available in supermarkets and farmers markets worldwide.
-It now is naturalised as a wild plant away from its native range in temperate regions around the world, including northern Europe and North America.
-In India, the mature seeds are known as "Gargeer".
-This is the same name used in Arabic, جِرْجِير (ALA), but used in Arab countries this name is used for the fresh leaves of the plant.
+Arugula is grown commercially and is naturalized as a wild plant outside its native range in temperate regions around the world, including northern Europe and North America.

+Arugula prefers full sun, cool temperatures, and moist, fertile soil.
+Hot weather changes its flavor and stops leaf growth.
+Seedlings are planted 6 in apart, and plants can self-seed in the garden.
+Plants mature and can be harvested within 40 to 50 days, with young leaves preferred for flavor.

 Mild frost conditions hinder the plant's growth and turn the green leaves to red.
-If the weather is warm plants mature to full size in 40 to 50 days.

 Uses

 Nutrition

-Raw rocket is 92% water, 4% carbohydrates, 2.5% protein, and contains a negligible amount of fat.
-A 100 g reference serving provides only 105 kJ of food energy.
-It is a rich source (20% or more of the Daily Value, DV) of folate and vitamin K. Rocket is also a good source (10–19% of DV) of vitamin A, vitamin C, and the dietary minerals calcium, magnesium, and manganese.
-It also includes potassium.
+Raw arugula is 92% water, 4% carbohydrates, 2.5% protein, and contains a negligible amount of fat (table).
+In a reference amount of 100 g, arugula provides 25 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of folate and vitamin K. It is also a good source (10–19% of DV) of vitamin A, vitamin C, and the dietary minerals, calcium, magnesium, manganese, and potassium (table).